-Annual Volunteer Recognition Dinner & Fun
+Annual Volunteer Recognition Dinner

-Phyllis Davis Volunteer Service Award
+Phyllis Davis Volunteer Service Honor

-Known and admired for her patience, quiet wisdom, gentle spirit, kindness and love of books, ‘Phyllis Davis’ is synonymous with the Beaverton City Library.
+Known and admired for her patience, quiet wisdom, gentle spirit, kindness and love of books, "Phyllis Davis" is synonymous with Beaverton City Library.
 Indeed, she contributed well over 20,000 hours in her 35 years of volunteer service at the library.
 Phyllis retired (again) from the library after celebrating her 94th birthday in December 2013.
-In honor and recognition of her passion and service to the Beaverton City Library, the Phyllis Davis Volunteer Service Award was created in 2015 and is presented to a volunteer who, through example and accomplishment, has provided outstanding volunteer service to the library.
+In honor and recognition of her passion and service to Beaverton City Library, the Phyllis Davis Volunteer Service Honor was created in 2015 and is presented to a volunteer who, through example and accomplishment, has provided outstanding volunteer service to the library.
 (Additional content provided by B. Schmidt, 12/16/09, The Oregonian)